Bull Allen (rugby union): Taranaki years

 Upon leaving school Allen took up an apprenticeship with his father, and quickly stood out for Stratford in age-grade and club rugby as an exceptionally mobile prop forward.
 He played his first match for Taranaki in the annual Queens Birthday Weekend fixture in 1988 against Wanganui.
 Later that season he was selected for the Rugby News New Zealand Youth Team which toured Germany and Scotland and was coached by Fred Allen and Sid Going.
 It was on this tour that Allen picked up the nickname "Bull", coined by Going's nephew Quentin in reference to a character in the American TV Series Night Court then showing on New Zealand television.
 It was a nickname that was to stick for the remainder of his career and beyond.

 In 1989 Allen secured a permanent place in the Taranaki front row, and in 1990 was awarded Taranaki player of the year after impressing with his strong scrummaging and hard running.
-He toured Canada with the New Zealand Development Team at the end of the year and just missed out on All Black selection when the All Black front row in France was plagued with injury, losing out to Olo Brown because he couldn't play tighthead prop.
+He toured Canada with the New Zealand Development Team at the end of the year and just missed out on All Black selection when the All Black front row in France was plagued with injury, losing out to Olo Brown because he could not play tighthead prop.

-In 1991 Allen struggled with Asthma and the flu, and the Taranaki side was relegated to second division after finishing at the bottom of the table.
+In 1991 Allen struggled with asthma and the flu, and the Taranaki side was relegated to second division after finishing at the bottom of the table.
 In 1992 the team fought hard in a competitive second division and came out on top, returning to the first division the following year.
 Taranaki's success had a lot to do with the form and leadership of "Bull", who was appointed captain for the final four games.
 He scored two tries in his first match as captain, and two in the semi-final win against Manawatu, finishing the season with 10 tries and a reputation as the most mobile and dynamic prop forward in the country.